 Sometimes it's hard to know how all the pieces of a project come together.
 This is a general overview of everything that will happen in a project during its lifetime.
 We wanted to pull external client facing items and internal Cantilever specific process into one easy document.
 This will help us keep track of where we are at in any given project and what still needs to happen.

 This doc is a good starting point for all new hires, in particular for the PM discipline.
 It is a comprehensive guide on how to start, run and close a New Build project, and also provides links to all of the documentation required at each stage.
 It allows us to know not only HOW to navigate the different phases, but also WHY we go through each phase.

 As with all methodologies, it may sometimes need to be adapted to the relevant scenario, but overall, this framework gives us a solid outline to work from.

-The individuals responsible for these various steps will vary case-by-case, but the DRI should ensure that all of these steps happen, whether or not they execute them personally.
+The individuals responsible for these various steps will vary case-by-case, but the PM should ensure that all of these steps happen.

 While a project is still a sales lead, the Production department collaborates with the Sales team to help identify if we are a good fit for the prospect.
 The Sales team is the accountable, responsible party in this case.
 They are in charge of deciding when they should bring it the Production team.
 Sales and Production work as a team to create a compelling project vision that is then expressed to a prospect.